This post may contain affiliate links. Please read my disclosure policy.

 - Serve with additional cookies if desired.

-(I reserved about 1/4 cup of the sauce to spoon over the top of each serving)
+- Reserve 1/4 cup of the sauce to spoon over the top of each serving if desired

-I used Lorna Doone Shortbread Cookies for this recipe.
+- I use Lorna Doone Shortbread Cookies for this recipe.

-The base ice cream was adapted from Jeni’s Splendid Ice Creams At Home
+- The base ice cream recipe was adapted from Jeni’s Splendid Ice Creams At Home